Longshore Park

 Access and Parking

-There are multiple parking lots at the Argo Canoe Livery.
+There are multiple parking lots at the Argo Park Canoe Livery.
 There is street parking next to the park along part of Longshore Drive.
 Parking is often full during the summer as the livery is very popular.
 During this time there may be no available parking within several blocks.
 View this Argo parking guide for details.

 The park is accessible on foot and bicycle by using the surrounding streets.
-Part of Longshore Drive has a sidewalk.
+There is a paved path entrance to the park in the southeast corner of the park, off of Longshore Drive.
+Part of Longshore has a sidewalk.
 There is a bike rack at the park.
+There is also a path connection to the apartments bordering the park on the north.

 The park is a short walk from Argo Park & Nature AreaRiverside Park, Fairview Cemetery, Beckley Park and Plymouth Parkway Park.